raushanctf/Bandit-Overthewire/README.md

 ![level3 1](https://github.com/user-attachments/assets/1940b78f-7c93-43b2-9554-80089f8ce3e1)

-we Found Passwords for Level 4 is **2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ**
+We Found Password for Level 4 is **2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ**

 # 🎯Bandit Level 3 to 4
 👉 Problem Description: The goal of Level 4 is to connect to the Bandit server using SSH and find the password for Level 5.